-Medications are estimated to be effective for about 50 percent of patients and they rarely completely eliminate tremor; therefore, it is important for you to have realistic expectations about drug therapy.
-Each person responds differently to the various treatment options, so it may take time to find the treatment that is best for you.
+Medications are estimated to be effective for about 50 percent of patients, but they rarely eliminate tremor; therefore, it is important for you to have realistic expectations about drug therapy.
+Patients respond differently to the various treatment options, so it may take time to find the treatment that is best for you.
 You may need to try more than one treatment or use a combination of treatments before you and your physician find what works best for you.
+Do not make changes to your medications without talking with your physician.